Teradata Compression Considerations

 ;

-Note that the query has a handful of constraints on the dbc column list to remove mere technical fields and exclude non-production tables and columns with non-compressible fields.
+Note that the query has a few constraints on the dbc column list to remove mere technical fields and exclude non-production tables and columns with non-compressible fields.

 Per the table, we select those columns with an HI high enough to prepare an insert statement of compression value candidates.
 For documentation purposes, we create a second register table first: